techno-tim/techno-tim.github.io/_posts/2023-03-04-vlan-firewall-unifi.md

 Once you choose once we assign it, let’s connect a device and test it out.

-Connect a device, check its IP, ping google, then ping another device on another VLAN.
-Uh-oh!
+Connect a device, check its IP, ping google, then ping another device on another VLAN.Uh-oh!

-UniFi allows inter VLAN communication out of the box.
-I guess this was a conscious decision from them to make things easier, but it does make your networks open to other networks.
+UniFi allows inter VLAN communication out of the box.I guess this was a conscious decision from them to make things easier, but it does make your networks open to other networks.

 We can fix that, with a firewall rule!